 Unlike other popular supplements in the market, CBD doesn’t have a recommended daily intake.
-Yes, you’ll see label instructions tell you to take one dropper daily, but the CBD dose it contains may not be the best dose for you.
+Yes, you’ll see label instructions telling you to take one dropper daily, but the CBD dose it contains may not be the best dose for you.
 Depending on the total milligrams of CBD in the bottle, one dropper can either be too low or too high.

 The best way to find your CBD dose is to follow this simple rule:

-- For mild symptoms or low-strength CBD, take 1 mg of CBD per 10 pounds body weight
+- For mild symptoms or low-strength CBD, take 1 mg of CBD per 10 pounds of body weight

-- For moderate symptoms or medium-strength CBD, take 3 mg of CBD per 10 pounds body weight
+- For moderate symptoms or medium-strength CBD, take 3 mg of CBD per 10 pounds of body weight

-- For severe symptoms or high-strength CBD, take 6 mg of CBD per 10 pounds body weight
+- For severe symptoms or high-strength CBD, take 6 mg of CBD per 10 pounds of body weight

 For example, if you weigh 120 pounds and have mild RLS symptoms, then you need at least 12 mg of CBD (36 mg of CBD for moderate symptoms and 72 mg of CBD for severe symptoms).

 Let’s say you bought a 30 mL bottle containing a total of 750 mg of CBD, then divide 750 by 30, and you get 25 mg of CBD per one full dropper.
-Each dropper contains at least 20 drops, so divide 25 by 20, and you get 1.25 mg of CBD per one drop.
+Each dropper contains at least 20 drops, so divide 25 by 20, and you get 1.25 mg of CBD per drop.